-BHR's Devolution Pilot
+BHR's Devolution pilot

-BHR are using the opportunity of devolution to bring health and wellbeing services together as an ACO.
-Their devolution business case (see appendix) outlines a plan to achieve fully integrated health, social and other LA services, which places people at the centre and achieves care at scale.
+BHR are using the opportunity of devolution to bring health and wellbeing services together as an Accountable Care System.
+Their devolution business case outlines a plan to achieve fully integrated health, social and other LA services, which places people at the centre and achieves care at scale.

-Such changes are only possible with wide-scale system reform, and therefore the plan is underpinned by the pooling of health and social care budgets, commissioning by outcomes, and an ACO business model to enable aligned incentives and collaborative working.
-New models of contracting will be crucial as BHR moves away from commissioning on a tariff based or block contracting approach, and towards commissioning for outcomes.
+Such changes are only possible with wide-scale system reform, and therefore the plan is underpinned by the pooling of health and social care budgets, commissioning by outcomes, and an ACS business model to enable aligned incentives and collaborative working.

-In this model, there will be a single leadership team accountable for both the development of the ACO and BAU activities.
-An ACO model represents an opportunity to address BHR's current system challenges.
-This will ultimately work towards the creation of a person-orientated, sustainable service model that will radically improve the lives of local people and build strong resilient communities across BHR.
+In this model, there will be a single leadership team accountable for both the development of the ACS and BAU activities.
+An ACS model represents an opportunity to address BHR's current system challenges.
+This will ultimately work towards the creation of a personorientated, sustainable service model that will radically improve the lives of local people and build strong resilient communities across BHR.